Tips when substitute teaching for a music teacher.

 Unless it’s a last-minute absence, the music teacher should provide the substitute teacher with a lesson plan.
 Don’t worry—teachers are fully aware that the substitute may not have formal music training.
 So, you generally don’t have to worry about providing detailed instruction regarding notation, keys, scales, chords, composition, and the like.

-The lesson plan you receive may include watching videos, listening to music, or simply giving the students time to practice singing or playing.
-They may be working on a certain song or musical piece, and they already know how to practice.
+The lesson plan may include watching videos, listening to music, or simply give the students time to practice singing or playing.
+Depending on the grade level, they may be working on a certain song or musical piece, and they already know how to practice.

 In some schools, the space dedicated to music is divided into several rooms, allowing students to practice in groups or even individually.
-Your job as a substitute teacher is to monitor the students and make sure they stay on task.
+Your job as a substitute teacher is to monitor the students so they stay on task.

 When there is no lesson plan.